 The interior was designed by none other than Louis Comfort Tiffany – of Tiffany lamp fame and the theater boasts one of only five Might Wurlitzer organs in the world.

 However, for all its beauty and grandeur there is also something very strange at work at Shea’s Performing Arts Center.

-Among the many ghost stories that are linked to the property, you will hear of a well dressed man with a large moustache who has been seen chatting to patrons up on the balcony.
+Among the many ghost stories that are linked to the property, you will hear of a well dressed man with a large mustache who has been seen chatting to patrons up on the balcony.

-It is said that he expresses great pride in the theater leading many to believe that this could be the spirit of Michael Shea himself!
+It is said that he expresses great pride in the theater, leading many to believe that this could be the spirit of Michael Shea himself!

 3 – Buffalo Naval & Military Park